brunkrisla/KNN-with-NCV-from-scratch-/README.md

 # KNN-with-NCV-from-scratch-
-Developing a KNN without the use of scikit learn libraries and implementing Nested cross validation (NCV)
+Developing a KNN without the use of scikit learn libraries and implementing Nested cross validation (NCV), and evaluating the different hyper-parameters using confusion matrices and metrics.

+The project also examines:
+- Brief summary of feature selection on the Wine Dataset
+- Influence of noise on feature selection and classsifier evaluation